Andrew Robb

-Andrew John Robb AO (born 20 August 1951) is a former Australian politician.
+Andrew John Robb AO (born 20 August 1951) is an Australian former politician.
 He was a member of the House of Representatives from 2004 to 2016, representing the Liberal Party.
-He served as Minister for Trade and Investment (2013–2016) in the Abbott and Turnbull Governments, and also briefly as Minister for Vocational and Further Education in the Howard Government in 2007.
+He served as Minister for Trade and Investment (2013–2016) in the Abbott and Turnbull governments, and also briefly as Minister for Vocational and Further Education in the Howard government in 2007.
 Before entering parliament, he was the federal director of the Liberal Party and oversaw the party's return to government at the 1996 federal election.

 While he was Minister for Trade and Investment, Robb approved Chinese company Shandong Landbridge Group to lease Port Darwin for 99 years.
 As soon as he left politics, Robb was hired by Shandong Landbridge on a $880,000 per year salary.
 In 2019, Robb left the position, shortly before a new foreign-interference law took effect.

 Background

 Robb, one of nine children, was born to Frank and Marie Robb, on a dairy farm in Epping which lies 18 km north of Melbourne.
 He was educated at Dookie Agricultural College, Parade College and La Trobe University, and has qualifications in economics and agricultural science.
 He was an agricultural economist with the Victorian Department of Agriculture and a tutor in economics at La Trobe University before being an economist for the National Farmers' Federation, and later executive director of both the National Farmers' Federation and the Cattle Council of Australia.